Which of the following best describes the shape of the bending mo... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Which of the following best describes the shape of the bending moment diagram for a simply supported beam subjected to a uniformly distributed load along its entire length?
+Which of the following best describes the shape of the bending moment diagram for a simply supported beam subjected to a uniformly distributed load along its entire length, following the standard sign convention ()?

 Watch next

+A uniform pole of length is hinged at point A and held in equilibrium by a horizontal rope attached to its free end.
+If the tension in the rope is , what is the magnitude of the torque on the pole about point A due to the tension in the rope?

+A seesaw is balanced on a fulcrum at its center.
+A child of mass sits at a distance to the left of the fulcrum, and another child of mass sits at a distance to the right of the fulcrum.
+In what direction will the seesaw rotate, and what will be the sign of the angular acceleration (alpha) about the fulcrum?

-Which of the following best describes the shape of the shear force diagram for a simply supported beam of length subjected to a single concentrated load at its midpoint, following the standard sign convention (positive shear causes clockwise rotation of the segment on which it acts)?
+Which of the following best describes the shear force diagram for a simply supported beam subjected to a single downward point load at its center, following the standard sign convention ( positive shear causes clockwise rotation of the left segment)?

-A simply supported beam of length carries a uniformly distributed load of intensity (force per unit length) along its entire span.
-What are the reactions at the two supports at the ends of the beam?
+A cantilevered beam of length is fixed at end A and free at end B. If a downward point load is applied at the free end B, what is the slope at end A of the beam?
+(Assume the beam has constant flexural rigidity .)

-Three identical bricks are placed in a row on a frictionless surface.
-A hand pushes only the first brick to the right, causing all three bricks to accelerate together.
-Which statement best describes the magnitude of the force that the second brick exerts on the third brick compared to the force that the hand exerts on the first brick?
+Given a rigid body in equilibrium resting on a surface, what is the expression for , the torque about point P due to the normal force applied at a distance from point P?

 - Problem sets built by lead tutorsExpert video explanations